-The indicator light will start flashing every 2 seconds when the key is removed from the ignition switch.
+The indicator light will start flashing every 1 second when the key is removed from the ignition switch.
 (See "Engine immobiliser system" for details.)

-- 2. Have all passengers get out of the vehicle. - Close and lock all the side doors, back door and hood.
+- 2. Have all passengers get out of the vehicle. - Close and lock all the doors, trunk and hood.

-The indicator light will come on when all the side doors, back door and hood are closed and locked.
+The indicator light will come on when all the doors, trunk and hood are closed and locked.